Welcome to Asterics !

 (also known as the Asteroseismology and Stellar Dynamics group)

-We are a research group at the Institute of Science and Technology Austria ISTA dedicated to studying the internal dynamics of stars, using a technique known as asteroseismology.
+We are a research group at the Institute of Science and Technology Austria (ISTA) dedicated to studying the internal dynamics of stars, using a technique known as asteroseismology.

 We are excited to share our research findings, and we invite you to join us in exploring the secrets of magnetic stellar evolution.